- Things You Should Know

-Presentation folders printed on this 14 pt uncoated card stock have a subtle, muted and matte appearance sought after by many clients that prefer a neutral and natural look for their brand artwork.
-Clubcard Printing custom prints these 9" x 12" folders with one or two pockets and optional business card slits to ensure your business card is always on hand.
+Presentation folders printed on 14 pt uncoated card stock have a subtle, muted and matte appearance sought after by many clients that prefer a neutral and natural look for their brand artwork.
+These 9" x 12" folders are printed with one or two pockets and optional business card slits to ensure your business card is always on hand.

 One added benefit of this 14 point uncoated card stock is that it can be easily written on with a pen or a pencil.
 So if your design application requires note-making, checklist ticking or client note updates, this is the stock you're looking for.

 When you choose Clubcard to custom print your folders, you will have over 27 years of printing experience at your command.
 Order as few as 250 custom presentation folders printed on the digital press, or 500 or more printed on the offset press using soy inks.
 We will have your order ready to ship within 4-6 business days.
 Order today, don't delay!